 Forget about your typical art gallery or archeology exhibit.
 Museums in La Garrotxa are truly interesting.
 Here are the ones you should not miss:

-MUSEU DEL SANTS – AKA the Museum of Saints, in Olot: it’s the kind of place where you go to peep in, and end up spending a couple of hours learning about what once used to be the most important craft in La Garrotxa.
-Indeed, the city used to be famous for its production of religious images, and there used to be dozens of workshops where statues of saints were manufactured to then be sold around the world.
+MUSEU DEL SANTS—AKA the Museum of Saints, in Olot: It’s the kind of place where you go to peep in and end up spending a couple of hours learning about what once used to be the most important craft in La Garrotxa.
+Indeed, the city used to be famous for its production of religious images, and there used to be dozens of workshops where statues of saints were manufactured and sold around the world.

-VOLCANO MUSEUM – Located in a 19th century villa in the Parc Nou Botanical Gardens of Olot, it explains a great deal about the formation and activity of volcanoes and is a great place to learn more about the Volcanic Region of La Garrotxa.
+VOLCANO MUSEUM—Located in a 19th-century villa in the Parc Nou Botanical Gardens of Olot, this museum explains a great deal about volcano formation and activity and is a great place to learn more about the Volcanic Region of La Garrotxa.

-TIP: Make sure to check the opening times of museums on their website before visiting, as they vary depending on the season and the day.
+TIP: Before visiting, check the opening times of museums on their websites, as they vary depending on the season and the day.

 Art Nouveau Buildings

-There are some incredible examples of Art Nouveau scattered in La Garrotxa – thanks to the work of many Catalan artists who took a liking into the curved lines, decorations that were rich in details, plant motifs and asymmetry.
-There even is La Garrotxa Art Nouveau route, which can be explored from the Carrilet cycle lane.
+There are some incredible examples of Art Nouveau scattered in La Garrotxa—thanks to the work of many Catalan artists who took a liking to the curved lines, detailed decorations, plant motifs, and asymmetry.
+There is even a La Garrotxa Art Nouveau route, which can be explored from the Carrilet cycle lane.

 The best Art Nouveau buildings are:

-CAN CASA – In San Feliu de Pallerols, it’s a building that nowadays hosts a chemist, dating back to the beginning of the 20th century (which marks the final years of the Art Nouveau movement) and decorated with colored glass, painted ceramics and worked wood and iron.
+CAN CASA—In San Feliu de Pallerols, it’s a building that nowadays hosts a chemist.
+It dates back to the beginning of the 20th century (which marks the final years of the Art Nouveau movement) and is decorated with colored glass, painted ceramics, and worked wood and iron.

 Romanesque Churches and Hermitages

-Most of the Romanesque churches of La Garrotxa are still active and consecrated, but you will usually find them locked as they are only used for special occasions and celebrations.
+Most of the Romanesque churches of La Garrotxa are still active and consecrated, but they are usually locked and only used for special occasions and celebrations.

 TIP: If you are particularly interested in visiting one or more Romanesque churches in La Garrotxa, get in touch with the tourism office beforehand and look for the person who has the keys.

-SANT MIQUEL DE SACOT – Another example of beautifully preserved Romanesque Church in La Garrotxa, which was however enlarged in the 18th century following a more neoclassical style.
+SANT MIQUEL DE SACOT—Another example of a beautifully preserved Romanesque Church in La Garrotxa, which was, however, enlarged in the 18th century following a more neoclassical style.

-SAN MIQUEL DE CASTELLO HERMITAGE – Reached on a hike from Hostalets d’en Bas – it takes about one hour to get there on a steady uphill trail, it’s a pretty church and the view of the valley from there is breathtaking.
+SAN MIQUEL DE CASTELLO HERMITAGE—This pretty church is reached on a hike from Hostalets d’en Bas, which takes about one hour on a steady uphill trail.
+The view of the valley from there is breathtaking.

-SANTA MAGDALENA DEL MONT – Various hiking trails of medium to high level difficulty lead all the way to the hermitage, from where there are beautiful views of La Garrotxa below.
+SANTA MAGDALENA DEL MONT—Various hiking trails of medium to high difficulty lead to the hermitage, from which there are beautiful views of La Garrotxa below.

 Volcanoes